ThakurSaad/random-user-genarator/README.md

 <pre>
 /api/v1/user    Base URL

-1. /all         gives all users
+1. /all               gives all users and limit number of users by using query
 2. /random            gives a random user
 3. /save              saves a new user
-4. /update/:id  updates the user with the id
+4. /update?query      updates the user with the id
-5.
+5. /delete?query      deletes a user
 6.
 </pre>